sonar-solutions/sonarLearning-GH-ADOPipelines/README.md

 This project is an example of using GitHub Actions pipeline for a python project.
 It demonstrates how to set up a CI/CD pipeline for a Python application.
 We have multiple CI/CD Pipeline examples, one for running the SonarScanner and sending the results to SonarQube Server and the other for sending the results to SonarQube Cloud.

-PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH AZURE DEVOPS PIPELINES
+PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH GITHUB ACTION PIPELINES
 GitHub - SonarQube Server Integration > https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/github-integration/introduction/
 GitHub Actions Pipelines - SonarQube Cloud > https://docs.sonarsource.com/sonarqube-cloud/getting-started/github/#ci-based-analysis

 ## Important Information in Pipelines